"Of all the animals, the boy is the most unimaginable."

 “It was just a long night, okay?”

-A long night during which I absolutely did not stay up until two AM scrolling through Anita’s tumblr page.
+A long night during which I absolutely did not stay up until four AM scrolling through Anita’s tumblr page.

 When I glanced back at Sebastian, his face was more serious and thoughtful than I expected.
 Just a minute ago he had been teasing, but when he spoke, he sounded sincere.
 “Yeah, I feel you.”